CloudyUnity/ScholsVault2025/Maths/Linear Algebra/Starting Info.md

 Transformations:
 	A matrix can represent a transformation in space (Often 2D or 3D) For 3D we need a 4x4 matrix
-	How transformations are represented within the matrix depends on whether its in a right-handed or left-handed coordinate system, and whether its row-major or column-major
+	How transformations are represented within the matrix depends on whether its in a right-handed or left-handed coordinate system

 Matrix Minor:
 	The minor $M_{ij}$ of a $n \times n$ matrix A is the determinant of A with the i-th row and j-th column deleted